Living in a Carbon World

 Stop and Think2.
 Closely examine the atoms and molecules in both the cell respiration equation and the photosynthesis equation.
 In what way does photosynthesis and cell respiration form a carbon cycle?
 Use a drawing to help you illustrate your answer.

-How can a plant make so many different types of carbon-compounds from just glucose?
-To begin to answer this question, join with another team.
-Using the 6 carbon, 12 hydrogen and 6 oxygen atoms from the glucose molecules from both teams, make as many different new carbon-compounds as you can.
-They can be any size, any shape.
+2. Use your atoms to build the biggest, most complex biomolecule you can.
+Your biomolecule can take any shape you like.
 The one rule you must follow is that no "electron prong" is left unconnected to another atom.
-When you are finished building your new carbon compound(s), compare them with carbon-compounds made by other students.
+When you are finished building your new biomolecule, compare them with other biomolecules made by other students.

-DiscussionLook at the the other carbon compounds the class has made from the glucose molecules.
+DiscussionLook at the the other biomolecules the class has made from the glucose molecules and nitrogen atoms (optional).

 - How are they similar?
 How are they different?

-- If you had a thousand glucose molecules, how many different types of molecules could you make?
+- If you had a thousand glucose molecules, how many different types of biomolecules could you make?
 Why?

 - Imagine that carbon could only form one electron bond as opposed to four.
 What effect might this have on the size and diversity of molecules you have been able to build so far?

 A typical plant may make hundreds of thousands of different types of biomolecules.
 For this task, you will look at several examples of plant biomolecules you may have heard of.
-As you examine the different Jmol images, you will see that there are other elements besides carbon, hydrogen and oxygen atoms in some of the biomolecules.
-Look carefully for the presence of nitrogen, phosphorus, sulfur and magnesium atoms in addition to carbon, hydrogen and oxygen atoms.
-As you examine each Jmol biomolecule, don't forget to make note of the elements found in each biomolecule in your "Elements in Plant Biomolecules" chart.
-If you can access the on-line interactive biomolecules, don't forget to rotate and zoom in.
-You many want to have a Periodic Table of the Elements handy as you do this activity.
+As you examine the different Jmol images, look carefully for the presence of nitrogen, phosphorus, sulfur and magnesium atoms in addition to carbon, hydrogen and oxygen atoms.

 Note: Your teacher may decide to assign each member of your team a different molecule to examine.
-Then, you can then use a jigsaw activity to teach other members of your team about your biomolecule.
+If so, you can use a jigsaw activity to teach other members of your team about your biomolecule.

-As you examine the different biomolecules below, use the following color coding scheme to identify the types of elements in each biomolecule.
+1. Examine the different biomolecules below, use the following color coding scheme below to identify the types of elements in each biomolecule.
+Don't forget to write the names of the elements found in each biomolecule in your CHNOPS chart.

 - carbon (black or grey)